 Free Consultation with Our New York Surgical Error Attorneys

-Our surgical error attorneys handle cases in New York City and all of New York State, Connecticut and New Jersey.
-Contact us to schedule your free consultation to discuss your concerns.
+Our surgical error attorneys handle cases in New York City and all of New York State, Connecticut, and New Jersey.
+Contact us to schedule your free consultation to discuss your concerns by calling 212-869-3500.
 We charge no fees until we recover compensation for your family.

 VERDICTS & SETTLEMENTS

 Multi-Million Dollar Settlement - Client Injured In A High-speed Head-on Collision

 Widow brought a wrongful death suit against a doctor after botched surgery of her husband.

 Major Jury Verdict for Woman Paralyzed when Neurologist fails to Diagnose

 Infant was brain damaged at birth due to the failure of a doctor to perform a c-section.